quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Speculative table updates {#speculative-updates}

-Implementations can *speculatively* send header frames on the HTTP Control Streams which are not needed for any current HTTP request or response.
+Implementations can *speculatively* send instructions on the encoder stream which are not needed for any current HTTP request or response.
 Such headers could be used strategically to improve performance.
 For instance, the encoder might decide to *refresh* by sending Duplicate representations for popular header fields ({{duplicate}}), ensuring they have small indices and hence minimal size on the wire.

 ## Sample One Pass Encoding Algorithm